Robert Wagner: 20th Century Fox and Columbia Pictures

-Wagner became interested in acting and, after an unsuccessful screen test directed by Fred Zinnemann for his film Teresa (1951), was represented by Albert R. Broccoli.
+After an unsuccessful screen test directed by Fred Zinnemann for his film Teresa (1951), Wagner was represented by Albert R. Broccoli.
 He made his uncredited film debut in The Happy Years (1950), was signed by agent Henry Willson and put under contract with 20th Century Fox.

-"I started off as an ingenue", recalled Wagner.
+"I started off as an ingénue", he said.
 "I was 19 years old.
 I was the boy next door.
 But you always felt you could work your way up, that you could have a better part in the next picture.
 [Head of Fox] Darryl Zanuck was always placing me in different positions."

 Wagner's first film for Fox was Halls of Montezuma (1951), a World War II film.
 Wagner had a supporting role, with Richard Widmark as the star.
 The studio then had him perform a similar function in another war movie, The Frogmen (1951), again with Widmark; the cast also included another young male under contract to the studio, Jeffrey Hunter, with whom Wagner would often work.
 Let's Make It Legal (1951) was a comedy where Wagner again supported an older star, in this case Claudette Colbert.

-Wagner first gained significant attention with a small but showy part as a shell-shocked soldier in With a Song in My Heart (1952).
+Wagner first gained significant attention with a small, showy part as a shell-shocked soldier in With a Song in My Heart (1952).

 "You were part of 20th Century Fox", he said.
 "You felt proud of being part of the organization.
 When I wasn't working, I was on the road, going out and selling movies or dancing on the stage and meeting the public.
 They never let you rest."

 Fox started to give Wagner better roles.
 He was the romantic male lead in Stars and Stripes Forever (1952), a biopic about John Philip Sousa starring Clifton Webb.
 He supported James Cagney and Dan Dailey in John Ford's version of What Price Glory (1952) and supported Webb again in Titanic (1953).
 He was in a minor Western, The Silver Whip (1953) with Rory Calhoun.